davidpaul233/dp-blocks/README.md

-# DP Blocks is a free Open Source components and blocks library that you can copy and paste into your Bricks Builder projects.
+# DP Blocks
+A free Open Source components and blocks library that you can copy and paste into your Bricks Builder projects.